apache/cloudstack-documentation/source/adminguide/ui.rst

 ============================= ===================================================================
 Property                      Description
 ============================= ===================================================================
-footerText                    Configure to display text (HTML) in the footer at the login screen.
+loginFooter                   Configure to display text (HTML) in the footer at the login screen.
 ============================= ===================================================================

 .. parsed-literal::
    {
       ...
-      footerText: "By logging, you are accepting the <a href='https://www.apache.org/foundation/policies/privacy.html'>usage policy</a>"
+      loginFooter: "By logging, you are accepting the <a href='https://www.apache.org/foundation/policies/privacy.html'>usage policy</a>"
    }

 Known Limitations